 Are you thinking about welcoming a rescue dog into your home?
 This can be a wonderful idea because it’s a chance to give an animal that has experienced a lot of trauma.
 Here are some of the questions that you need to consider before you commit to this decision.

 Don’t forget that if you have family members, they have to be prepared to welcome a rescue dog into your home as well.
-If you have young children, this might not be the best idea as rescue dogs can be violent for no reason.
+If you have young children, this might not be the best idea as rescue dogs can occasionally become aggressive due to their pasts.
 Older children should be fine but you need to teach them how to treat these animals the right way.
-Ultimately, a pet like this is always going to need a lot of love, care and attention – at least at first.
+Ultimately, a pet like this is always going to need a lot of love, care, attention and potentially a new dog name to make them more yours.
 You need to make sure that your whole family understands the commitment that you are taking on and they have to be on board with it.

 You do need to make sure that you are preparing for the rescue pup the right way.
 There are a lot of things that you can consider purchasing for a pet like this.
 For instance, you might want to invest in a calming pet bed.
 The best calming dog bed will help the animal relax and find reassurance in their surroundings.
 It avoids them being disruptive or even destructive in your home.
 A good number of toys will help a lot too and you need the basics such as a leash as well as a food and water bowl.